kurtosis-tech/kurtosis/api/typescript/README.md

 ## Creating an Enclave

-The first step is to obtain a Kurtosis Context, which represents a Kurtosis instance in your Go code:
+The first step is to obtain a Kurtosis Context, which represents a Kurtosis instance in your Typescript code:

 ```typescript
 const newKurtosisContextResult = await KurtosisContext.newKurtosisContextFromLocalEngine()